Nytrock/MyProjects/README.md

 ## Project name (link to the project repository)
 - Status: There are several types of project statuses:
 1. ✅ Completed - the project is completely finished and brought to a logical point, there will be no updates
-1. ⬆ Update is possible - the project is completely finished, but there are ideas for possible updates
+1. ⬆ Update is possible - the project is completed, but there are ideas for possible updates
 1. ⏳ Under development - the project is being developed at the moment
-1. ⏸ On pause - the project is not fully completed, but for some reason work on it is not being carried out
+1. ⏸ On pause - the project is incomplete, but for some reason, work on it is not being carried out
 1. ❌ Closed - the project is abandoned halfway through and there are no plans to return to it (highly undesirable status)
 - Date of creation: when the project was created (Does not include the development period of the project as many of them I do intermittently)
 - Description: a brief description of the essence of the project